 Here’s what we learned: Timely, relevant content that is targeted to specific audiences, can break through age-old mental healthcare barriers by democratizing and personalizing access to relevant, clinical care.

 Upon release of our new custom digital therapies, we saw monthly engagement increase 20 percent.

 We cut development time for our COVID-19-related content by 70 percent—shortening the time from almost three months to under three weeks.
 And, those changes we made to our processes were clearly impactful decisions that benefited our users, who needed support—fast.

-Our experience over the past year highlights the value of continually innovating and personalizing digital therapeutic content.
+Our experience over the past year highlights the value of continually innovating and personalizing digital therapeutic media.
 Customization and personalization is a must when it comes to supporting mental health care needs at scale.